anstaks/ruby-passenger-nginx-installer/readme.md

 # One line installer for Ruby 2.0, Phusion Passenger and Nginx on Ubuntu 12.04 LTS

+If rebuild server, you will need: ssh-keygen -R hostname

 Enter to your server as root, and run this one command:

 ```bash